How Can Biology Impact Human Living?

 With this, here are the following ways how biology affects our lives:

 1. Keep us alive.
 In almost every way, scientists know how the human body works.
 We’ve dissected and studied thousands of body parts, from the smallest cellular component to the largest organ.
-However, there’s still much that is unknown about the functions, chemical reactions, and mechanics of our bodies—and scientists are working to solve these mysteries.
-Researchers studying cells, the smallest unit of life, and stem cells, in particular, are coming up with new therapies that could help people with organ failure and devastating injuries.
+However, there’s still much that is unknown about the functions, chemical reactions, and mechanics of our bodies-and scientists are working to solve these mysteries.
+Researchers studying cells, the smallest unit of life, and stem cells, in particular, are developing new therapies that could help people with organ failure and devastating injuries.
+Furthermore, advancements in medical research, such as Amplicon Sequencing, can enable the detection of rare mutations, SNPs, gene fusions, and more, significantly improving our understanding of genetic factors impacting health and disease.
+These breakthroughs pave the way for personalized medicine and targeted treatments tailored to individual genetic profiles.

 2. Keep us fed.
 Every living organism has to survive.
 For human beings, survival is ensured by consuming food.
 Food is a great source of calories and nutrition for the body.